Views expressed by the host on this program documented to be almost always 99.7% of the time right.

 You want to learn more.

-So I re you made my day.
+You made my day.

 I really do appreciate it.

-As Don and Rancho Cucamonga, California.
+That's Don and Rancho Kukamanga, California.

 We will be right back.

-Okay, I am told that Sarah Palin was offered a chance to speak at the convention, but that uh they never were able to put together a specific day and time slot.
+Okay, I am told that Sarah Palin was offered a chance to speak at the convention, but that they never were able to put together a specific day and time slot.

-So best I can do.
+So, best I can do.

 Great to have you open line Friday.